How to Build a Sales Funnel: Stages, Examples, Template

 • How many visitors are landing on your site?
 Can you improve that?
 How?
 Would it mean injecting more money into ads or creating more SEO keyword blog posts?

-• How many people give you their email addresses.
+• How many people give you their email addresses?
 Can you get more?
 How can you do that?
 Do you need to switch up your offer so it’s more compelling?

 The Best Type of Content for Each Stage

-1. Awareness Stage Content
+1. Top of Funnel: Awareness Stage Content

 This is where you populate your funnel with prospects and, to get a consistent stream of sales, you need a consistent stream of people coming in at the top.